 Each reader segment has its own associated reading behaviour, so it is important to compare the impact of time spent reading and depth of articles read within these frames.
 Scanners may only have five minutes a day set aside for news, so even if they are not reading for as long or as many pages as other reader types, they can still be highly engaged with the content.

 A key message though is that “skimmers” and “scanners” can still be a valuable reader base, so publishers need to examine how they can best serve the needs of such readers.
 One format we expect to see much more of this year is the story format (as seen on Instagram, Facebook, and Snapchat), and indeed Reuters predicts this format will surpass feeds as the main way people share news with friends within the year.
-We’re planning a deep dive into this format and how publishers can succeed with it, get in touch if you have thoughts or questions to contribute!

 The first steps in building a daily habit